An exact dimension-reduced dynamic theory for developable surfaces and curve-fold origami: Component form of the dynamical equations in the fixed frame

 Substituting Eqs. \eqref{framedtof},\eqref{avelo} \eqref{B2}-\eqref{eqeulerkt} into \eqref{B1} yields 7 equations related to $x,y,z,\psi,\theta,\varphi,F_{x\Sigma},F_{y\Sigma},F_{z\Sigma},m_{3\pm}$.
 Along with Eq. \eqref{xyz1} and $\psi'\sin\theta\cos\varphi-\theta'\sin\varphi=0$, we derive 11 equations with 11 variables, which can be solved numerically in a closed form.

 For a single developable surface, the equations and the process are similar.
 The specific form of the dynamic equations is similar to Eq. \eqref{B1} by removing the summation and the negative sign, and the fourth equation in Eq. \eqref{B1} no longer exists.
 Then the variables are $x,y,z,\psi,\theta,\varphi,F_{x},F_{y},F_{z},m_{3}$, and there are 10 equations with 10 variables, which can thus be solved numerically.
+The process is illustrated in the flowchart below.